 Canada Seeking Public Consultations on First AI Strategy for Federal Public Service

-The Honourable Anita Anand, President of the Treasury Board of Canada, announced the launch of public consultations for Canada’s first artificial intelligence (AI) strategy for the federal public service.
-Speaking at the “Symposium on Digital Trust and Cyber Security” in St. John’s, Newfoundland and Labrador last month, Anand invited Canadians to share their thoughts on how AI should be integrated into federal government operations.
+The Honourable Anita Anand, President of the Treasury Board of Canada, has launched public consultations for Canada’s first artificial intelligence (AI) strategy for the federal public service.
+Anand announced the effort during the “Symposium on Digital Trust and Cyber Security” in St. John’s, Newfoundland and Labrador.
+She encouraged Canadians to share their views on how AI should support federal operations and improve government services.

 Need Help?